 1. Physical Destruction

 Physical destruction is perhaps the most obvious way to sanitize data by physically destroying the storage media device itself.
-For example, you can go all He-Man and smash the laptop with an embedded hard disk or destroy the hard disk.
+For example, with computers and other hardware, you can Hulk out and smash the laptop or destroy the hard disk.
+That usually takes care of it.

-You can carry out the physical destruction of storage media in two ways:
+You can also carry out the physical destruction of storage media in two other ways:

 - Using a degausser, which will expose the device to a strong magnetic field to irreversibly erase data on hard disk drives (HDD) and most kinds of tapes.